e Learn English Language

-There are three ways to pronounce the final -ed of regular verbs in the simple past tense.
-This pronunciation is determined by the final sound of the verb in the infinitive: Is it a voiced consonant, an unvoiced consonant, or a vowel sound?
+There are three ways to pronounce the final –ed of regular verbs in the simple past.
+This pronunciation is determined by the final sound of the verb in the base form: Is it a voiced consonant, an unvoiced consonant, or a vowel sound?
+Learn more about vowel sounds and voiced and unvoiced sounds in the lesson on English phonetics.
+Before you continue, review the lesson on the simple past.

-After unvoiced sounds such as p, k, f, s, , and the final -ed is pronounced like t as in the word cat.
-Note that the -e remains silent.
+After unvoiced sounds such as p, f, s, k, , and the final –ed is pronounced like t as in the word cat.
+Note that the –e remains silent.
+Click on the words to hear the sound files.

-help helped
+p help helped

 f stuff stuffed